kailash-manasarovar/statement/docs/timeline/2023/june.md

 - These are tunes recommended to me, I believe, by Mary at Lourdes.
 - We play them, and the trumpet teacher can't look me in the eye.
 He looks guilty.
 - He asks me quietly why I didn't bring them before.
-- I'm aware everything is a big joke, and I'm the butt of the joke, but I'm not aware of the extent of the conspiracy and how it has my total destruction as its end goal.
+- I'm aware everything is a big joke, and I'm the butt of the joke, but I'm unaware of the extent of the conspiracy and how it has my total destruction as its end goal.
-- I mistakenly believe that only Domingo and his close associates are scheming against me. and it was so ridiculous and immature that on a day-to-day level I really didn't care.
+- I mistakenly believe that only Domingo and his close associates are scheming against me; and it was so ridiculous and immature that on a day-to-day level I really didn't care.
 - Moreover, the overwhelming sexual feelings I'm having, and some of the things the trumpet teacher says, seem to suggest he doesn't really want to be involved in this nonsense.
 - The Ana relationship is obviously a lie; the conservatory's total dedication and commitment to it was so contrived.
 - Ana had grinned at me on the stairs like I was an idiot, and I just thought they were all so ridiculous and easily ignored.